hyperoslo/Cache/README.md

 pod 'Cache'
 ```

+### Carthage

 **Cache** is also available through [Carthage](https://github.com/Carthage/Carthage).
 To install just write into your Cartfile:

 ```ruby
 github "hyperoslo/Cache"
 ```

+You also need to add `SwiftHash.framework` in your [copy-frameworks](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) script.

 ## Author